Open Bible Data Home About News OET Key

 περιζωσάμενοι τὴν ὀσφὺν ὑμῶν ἐν ἀληθείᾳ

 In this metaphor, truth is compared to a soldier’s belt.
 Truth holds everything together for a believer just as a belt holds the clothing of a soldier together.
-See the UST.
+Alternate translation: [having wrapped yourself in all that is true]

 Note 4 topic: figures-of-speech / abstractnouns